This story has been updated. It was originally published on July 20, 2019.

 On macOS, you can do this in Console—find it by opening Spotlight (Cmd+Space) then typing “console” into the box.
 This will give you a comprehensive list of everything happening on your computer, but you can narrow down the entries via the Search box.
 Type “wake up” into the box to see all the times your Mac has woken up from sleep, for example.

 Over on Windows, you have Event Viewer—look for it in the taskbar search box.
 Again, it’ll provide you with a mass of information, presented in mostly technical language.
-Right-click on System under Windows logs, then choose Power-Troubleshooter from the Event Sources drop-down and click OK.
+Under Windows Logs, right-click on System, choose Filter Current Log, find the Event Sources dropdown menu, select Power-Troubleshooter and click OK.
 This should present you with a list of all the times your laptop was woken up.

 Get some extra help from apps